underware-gg/cairo-nft-combo/packages/nft_combo/README.md

 ### Additional initialization

-* Max supply: the maximum number of tokens that can be minted by `IERC721Minter`.
+* Max supply: the maximum amount of tokens that can be minted by `IERC721Minter`.
 * Default royalty
 * Pause minting